raspberrypilearning/cd-intermediate-html-css-sushi/en/step_11.md

 ## Teach Tito to roll over!

-You can make your website more **interactive** by making cool stuff happen when you hover over things with the mouse!
+You can make your website more **interactive** by making cool stuff happen when you hover over things with the mouse cursor!

-+ Find your CSS rules for the **img** elements, or create some if you don't have any.
-Add in a border, and then add a new block of rules right underneath:
++ Find your CSS rules for the `img` elements, or create some if you don't have any.
+Add in a border, and then add a new block of rules right below:

 ```css
   img {